David-Durst/embeddedHaskellAetherling/theory/Basic.md

 4. `Down_1d_s n :: SSeq n t -> SSeq 1 t`
 4. `Down_1d_t n :: TSeq n v t -> TSeq 1 (n+v-1) t`

+**Note: reduce's type signature will need to be modified to handle pipelined operators.**
 ## Operator Properties
 We can compute the following properties for all programs in the space-time IR:
 1. time